eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 The idea behind the verifiable credentials is to provide signed proof for a content.
-This credential is a JSON-LD structure, which contains the "data" that was certified and the proof is able to be verified by resolving the "DID Method" contained in the bottom of the credential.
+This credential is a JSON-LD structure, which contains the "data" that was certified, and the proof can be verified by resolving the "DID Method" contained in the bottom of the credential.

 But what is a verifiable credential?